Nationality

+Nationality is the legal status of belonging to a particular nation, defined as a group of people organized in one country, under one legal jurisdiction, or as a group of people who are united on the basis of citizenship.

-Nationality is a legal identification of a person in international law, establishing the person as a subject, a national, of a sovereign state.
+In international law, nationality is a legal identification establishing the person as a subject, a national, of a sovereign state.
 It affords the state jurisdiction over the person and affords the person the protection of the state against other states.

-Article 15 of the Universal Declaration of Human Rights states that "Everyone has the right to a nationality", and "No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality".
-By international custom and conventions, it is the right of each state to determine who its nationals are.
-Such determinations are part of nationality law.
-In some cases, determinations of nationality are also governed by public international law—for example, by treaties on statelessness and the European Convention on Nationality.

 The rights and duties of nationals vary from state to state, and are often complemented by citizenship law, in some contexts to the point where citizenship is synonymous with nationality.
 However, nationality differs technically and legally from citizenship, which is a different legal relationship between a person and a country.
 The noun "national" can include both citizens and non-citizens.
 The most common distinguishing feature of citizenship is that citizens have the right to participate in the political life of the state, such as by voting or standing for election.
 However, in most modern countries all nationals are citizens of the state, and full citizens are always nationals of the state.

+In international law, a "stateless person" is someone who is "not considered as a national by any state under the operation of its law".
+To address this, Article 15 of the Universal Declaration of Human Rights states that "Everyone has the right to a nationality", and "No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality", even though, by international custom and conventions, it is the right of each state to determine who its nationals are.
+Such determinations are part of nationality law.
+In some cases, determinations of nationality are also governed by public international law—for example, by treaties on statelessness or the European Convention on Nationality.
+For when a person lacks nationality, globally only 23 countries have established dedicated statelessness determination procedures.
+Even where such procedures exist, they still have shortcomings in accessibility and functionality, preventing stateless people from accessing rights connected to being determined stateless.

+The general process of acquiring nationality is called naturalization.
+Each state determines in its nationality law the conditions (statute) under which it will recognize persons as its nationals, and the conditions under which that status will be withdrawn.
+Some countries permit their nationals to have multiple nationalities, while others insist on exclusive allegiance.

-In older texts or other languages the word "nationality", rather than "ethnicity", is often used to refer to an ethnic group (a group of people who share a common ethnic identity, language, culture, lineage, history, and so forth).
-This older meaning of "nationality" is not defined by political borders or passport ownership and includes nations that lack an independent state (such as the Arameans, Scots, Welsh, English, Andalusians, Basques, Catalans, Kurds, Kabyles, Baluchs, Hindkowans, Pashtuns, Multanis, Sindhis, Berbers, Bosniaks, Palestinians, Hmong, Inuit, Copts, Māori, Wakhis, Xhosas and Zulus, among others).
+Due to the etymology of nationality, in older texts or other languages the word "nationality", rather than "ethnicity", is often used to refer to an ethnic group (a group of people who share a common ethnic identity, language, culture, lineage, history, and so forth).
 Individuals may also be considered nationals of groups with autonomous status that have ceded some power to a larger sovereign state.

 Nationality is also employed as a term for national identity, with some cases of identity politics and nationalism conflating the legal nationality as well as ethnicity with a national identity.